Runbook/runbook/docs/developers/architecture-overview.md

 * [High Availability and Scalabitlity Deployment](/img/architecture/overview-scaledandredundant.png)

 This diagram shows each component deployed in a highly scaled out and redundant design.
 Components with multiples can be scaled beyond the number depicted as needed, components without multiples such as the control.py processes can expanded by adding additional monitoring zones.
-The CRBRIDGE Bridge component in theory could support running multiple copies however this is untested at this time.
+The BRIDGE Bridge component in theory could support running multiple copies however this is untested at this time.

 ---